WHAT MAKES US DIFFERENT

 Aprons - We also use aprons in our production.
 These aprons are 100% cotton, and we bought them from IKEA when we first moved to the UK.
 We never really used them at home, and we gave them a new life using them among our production equipment!

 Gloves - We use natural rubber, fair-trade gloves.
 These usually last us a couple of months per pair!
 In addition, we sometimes have friends giving us unused (still-sealed) plastic gloves that would otherwise be thrown away, and we sometimes use those too!

-The Soapery - We source the majority of our ingredients from The Soapery, a local business based in Ipswich, about 90km from Cambridge.
+The Soapery - We source the majority of our ingredients, inclusing almost all essential oils, from The Soapery, a local business based in Ipswich, about 90km from Cambridge.
 At the Soapery, they always do their best to have ethical suppliers: for example, their Organic Shea Butter is sourced from a women-led cooperative in Ghana.
 In addition, they let us bring back most of our used packaging (such as buckets and jugs), which is sterilised and used again!
 For what regards their packaging, they receive their coconut oil and shea butter from the producers wrapped in 25kg non-recyclable plastic bags.
 At the moment there is no alternative, as plastic is the only material that prevents leaks in transport, but, as the Soapery normally ship to us plastic free, this is only the waste created.

 Sainsbury’s - We source our Olive Oil from Sainsbury.
 We tried other solutions in the past, but we realised that Sainsbury’s is the only place where we can easily find European extra virgin olive oil (from Spain) in a metal tin.
 We initially used Pomace Olive Oil, but we soon changed, as extracting olive oil from the pulp necessitates the use of polluting solvents.